dmvstar/node-red-contrib-send-form/README.md

-# node-red-contrib-send-multipart
+# node-red-contrib-send-form
 This is a node-red node for posting http(s) requests containing files as multipart formData.
 Currently a work in progress.
 As of now this node is only looking for files.
 However, there are future plans to handle all multipart/form-data.

 ## Installation
-run npm -g install node-red-contrib-send-multipart
+run npm -g install node-red-contrib-send-form

 ## Features
 Pulled together using some of the best of parts of other node-red-contrib nodes (particularly node-red-contrib-http-request), and the best parts of stackoverflow.